salesforce/base-components-recipes/README.md

 # Base Components Recipes

 View examples for base components in small bites.
 Each recipe demonstrates a building block to build pages and apps quickly.
-Use and customize the recipes in your apps.
+Use and customize the recipes in your apps on any platform.

 Base component recipes open up the source for base components at https://developer.salesforce.com/docs/component-library.
 Explore the inner workings of the components and use the source to build new components with your own requirements.
 The possibilities are endless with the source in your hands!

-Base components recipes are designed to run on the Salesforce platform and on any platform.
-The components implement Lightning Design System and are developed using Lightning Web Components.
+Base component recipes implement Lightning Design System and are developed using Lightning Web Components.
+A `c` namespaced component can contain components in the `lightning` namespace.

 ## Getting Started